Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 > <font color="#FF4500">Counter example: </font>Confused by `HashMap`, lots of people think *null* is allowed in `ConcurrentHashMap`.
 Actually,  `NullPointerException` will be thrown when putting in *null* value.

-14\. **[For Reference]** Properly use sort and order of a collection to avoid negative influence of unsorted and unordered one.
+14\. **[For Reference]** Properly use the sort and order of a collection to avoid the negative influence of unsorted and unordered ones.
-> <font color="#977C00">Note: </font>*Sorted* means that its iteration follows  specific sorting rule. *Ordered* means the order of elements in each traverse is stable. e.g. `ArrayList` is ordered and unsorted, `HashMap` is unordered and unsorted, `TreeSet` is ordered and sorted.
+> <font color="#977C00">Note: </font>*Sorted* means that its iteration follows a specific sorting rule. *Ordered* means the order of elements in each traverse is stable. e.g. `ArrayList` is ordered and unsorted, `HashMap` is unordered and unsorted, `TreeSet` is ordered and sorted.

-15\. **[For Reference]** Deduplication operations could be performed quickly since set stores unique values only.
+15\. **[For Reference]** Deduplication operations could be performed quickly since the set stores unique values only.
 Avoid using method *contains* of `List` to perform traverse, comparison and de-duplication.

 ### <font color="green">Concurrency</font>
-1\. **[Mandatory]** Thread-safe should be ensured when initializing singleton instance, as well as all methods in it.
+1\. **[Mandatory]** Thread-safe should be ensured when initializing a singleton instance, as well as all methods in it.
 > <font color="#977C00">Note: </font>Resource driven class, utility class and singleton factory class are all included.

-2\. **[Mandatory]** A meaningful thread name is helpful to trace the error information, so assign a name when creating threads or thread pools.
+2\. **[Mandatory]** A meaningful thread name helps trace the error information, so assign a name when creating threads or thread pools.
  > <font color="#019858">Positive example: </font>
  ```java
  public class TimerTaskThread extends Thread {